Use cases/Helloprint

 The cadence.

 Every Tuesday 14:00 - an open training hour.
-Monthly hackathons.
 One-on-one champion deep-dives.
 Builders are celebrated publicly.
 The cadence is the system.
 'It takes a village to move people from playing around to genuinely changing how they work.'

 WEEKLY CADENCEALWAYS-ON